 Where the finding is that a breach of the Behavioural Requirements has occurred and the parties to the complaint have failed to reach agreement as to the resolution of the matter, a final report will be presented to Council for determination.
-The person responsible for managing the complaint must request the Chief Executive Officer to include the final report in the Council Agenda at the next ordinary meeting following the issuing of the final report.
+The Person Responsible for Managing the Complaint must request the Chief Executive Officer to include, as far as is reasonably practicable, the final report in the Council Agenda at the next ordinary meeting following the issuing of the final report.